DouglasDwyer/SquareGame/README.md

 # SquareGame
- A local webpage where one can play the Square Game from Northeastern's CS1800 course.
+ A local webpage where one can play the Square Game (Nim) from Northeastern's CS1800 course.